-Project description:

-- Briefly describes the nature and purpose of the land-disturbing activity. - How many acres will be disturbed? - How much impervious area will the project have in the post-development conditions? - What are the ultimate developed conditions of the site?

-Existing site conditions:

-- Provide a description of the existing topography. - Provide drainage area maps of the site in pre-development and post-development conditions. - Discuss types of existing vegetation that can be used as erosion control, or areas that are to be left undisturbed and how they will be marked. - Discuss any existing drainage or erosion problems and how they are to be corrected.

-Adjacent areas:

-• Provide a description of neighboring areas such as streams, lakes, CBPA Resource Protection Area (RPA), residential areas, roads, etc., which might be affected by the land disturbance.

-Off-site areas:

-- Describe any off-site land-disturbing activities that will occur (including borrow sites, waste or surplus areas, etc.). - Will any other areas be disturbed?

-Soils:

-- Provide a brief description of the soils on the site giving such information as soil name, mapping unit, erodibility (K factor), pH, permeability, depth, texture and soil structure. - Indicate references for soil information.

-Critical areas:

-- Provide a description of areas on the site which have potentially serious erosion problems (e.g., steep slopes, channels, RPA, wet weather/ underground springs, etc.). - Discuss any area of the project which may become critical during the project.
+Project description: Briefly describes the nature and purpose of the land-disturbing activity.
+How many acres will be disturbed?
+How much impervious area will the project have in the post-development conditions?
+What are the ultimate developed conditions of the site?
+Existing site conditions: Provide a description of the existing topography.
+Provide drainage area maps of the site in pre-development and post-development condition Discuss types of existing vegetation that can be used as erosion control, or areas that are to left undisturbed and how they will be marked.
+Discuss any existing drainage or erosion problems and how they are to be corrected.
+How many acres will be disturbed?
+How much impervious area will the project have in the post-development conditions?
+What are the ultimate developed conditions of the site?
+Existing site conditions: Provide a description of the existing topography.
+Provide drainage area maps of the site in pre-development and post-development condition Discuss types of existing vegetation that can be used as erosion control, or areas that are to left undisturbed and how they will be marked.
+Provide a description of the existing topography.
+Provide drainage area maps of the site in pre-development and post-development condition Discuss types of existing vegetation that can be used as erosion control, or areas that are to left undisturbed and how they will be marked.
+Provide drainage area maps of the site in pre-development and post-development condition Discuss types of existing vegetation that can be used as erosion control, or areas that are to left undisturbed and how they will be marked.
+Adjacent areas: Provide a description of neighboring areas such as streams, lakes, CBPA Resource Protection Area (RPA), residential areas, roads, etc., which might be affected by the land disturbance. l Off-site areas: Describe any off-site land-disturbing activities that will occur (including borrow sites, waste of surplus areas, etc.).
+Will any other areas be disturbed? or Soils: Provide a brief description of the soils on the site giving such information as soil name, mapped unit, erodibility (K factor), pH, permeability, depth, texture and soil structure.
+Indicate references for soil information. oing Critical areas: Provide a description of areas on the site which have potentially serious erosion problems (e steep slopes, channels, RPA, wet weather/ underground springs, etc.).
+Discuss any area of the project which may become critical during the project.
+3.g.,